dgkim5360/dgkim5360.github.io/_posts/2017-09-15-closures-and-decorators-in-python.md

 [10, 15, 20]
 ```

-I would just like to leave a use of the `nonlocal` declaration as an example below.
+I would just like to leave a usage of the `nonlocal` declaration as an example below.
 The code itself tells us much of what the `nonlocal` does.

 ```python
 def make_averager():  # improved in efficiency